 Cycle road trip

 Huandao (環島) is the Chinese word meaning ‘around the Island’ .
-In Taiwan this is a legendary bicycle journey and almost a rite of passage for cycle touring enthusiasts.
+In Taiwan this is a legendary bicycle journey and almost a rite of passage for bicycle touring enthusiasts.
 Although it’s nice to have the accomplishment of cycling around the Island, this Huandao is all about covering a variety of Taiwan’s finest scenery while enjoying other activities along the way.
-The route chosen on this trip explores rural areas where Taiwan’s amazing indigenous culture can be found.
+The route chosen on this trip explores rural areas where Taiwan’s amazing aboriginal culture can be found.

 IN THE PARAPHRASED WORDS OF LAO TSU